ianxm/tracker/README.markdown

 this is a log where each entry lists the totals for that week.

-    > tracker log watchedtv -week
+    > tracker log watchedtv -by-week
     duration: 17 days from 2012-02-10 to 2012-02-26
       2012-02-05: 8
       2012-02-12: 12

-so, on the week of the 12th, you spent 12 hours watching tv.  you should pare that back.  in addition to `-week`, tracker provides `-month`, `-year`, and `-full`, which combines all data into a single entry.
+so, on the week of the 12th, you spent 12 hours watching tv.  you should pare that back.  in addition to `-by-week`, tracker provides `-by-day`, `-by-month`, `-by-year`, and `-by-full`, which combines all data into a single entry.

 note: day logs omit gaps in data, but the other date groupings show gaps as zero entries.